bazaarvoice/BVSnippets/README.md

 Notes
 =====
 The sort and filters parameters accept multiple parameters stringed together.
-If using more than one, be sure to prepend the second with either '$sort=' or '&filter=' or the query will fail.
+If using more than one, be sure to prepend the second with either `$sort=` or `&filter=` or the query will fail.